-Breast-feeding still less common for black babies, CDC saysFebruary 7th, 2013 in Health /
+Breast-feeding still less common for black babies, CDC saysFebruary 7, 2013 in Medicine & Health / Health

 (HealthDay)—While more black mothers are breast-feeding their babies, they're still far less likely to do so than Hispanic or white women, according to a new U.S. study.